sperospera1225/Algorithm/README.md

 # algorithm

-This is the page for algorithm study.The Qusestion is from LeetCode.
+This is the page for algorithm study.
+The Qusestion is from LeetCode.